seanpatrickduggan/hello-world/README.md

 # hello-world
 this is only a test

-I am Sean Duggan, a computer science student at University of Massachusetts Lowell
+I am Sean Duggan, a computer science student at the University of Massachusetts Lowell